-- Low level concerns can be made verbally or by completing a low-level concerns form.
-This can be found in appendix 3. - In the event of concerns about the Designated Safeguarding Lead or if the Designated Safeguarding Lead is absent, please inform the Deputy DSL. - If the staff member who raises the concern does not wish to be named, then the Designated Safeguarding Lead will respect the staff member's wishes as far as possible.
+Low level concerns can be made verbally or by completing a low-level concerns form.
+This can be found in the appendix.

+In the event of concerns about one of the DSL's, please inform the other DSL.
+If there are concerns about both members of staff, please inform the Chief Operating Officer of Sport Structures.

+If the staff member who raises the concern does not wish to be named, then the Designated Safeguarding Lead will respect the staff member's wishes as far as possible.